Top 12 Sights to See in Porto

 I would recommend a visit to Palacio da Bolsa, (translated as stock exchange palace) located a short walk north from the River Douro on the west side of Rua Ferreira Borges.
 The only way to see the inside of the palace is to get onto one of the guided tours, which set off every 30 minutes in various languages

 Tip: Be organized and plan your visit in advance to ensure that you can book a tour in English at a time that suits you.
 It took us two attempts to get on a tour.
 On the first occasion, turning up on spec did not work, as the English tour was full.
 At the second attempt, we arrived earlier and booked a tour for later that day.
-It cost us 8.50 euros each.
+Tours cost 10 euros per adult.

 The tour starts in the Patio das Nacoes (Hall of Nations), where the stock exchange operated.
 This is an impressive sight with a Greco-Roman floor mosaic, a large skylight and the edge of the ornate ceiling decorated with the coats of arms of the countries that Portugal once traded with.

 The guided tour continues up the Escadaria Noble (Noble Staircase), which is beautifully carved out of granite and adorned with busts of sculptors.
 The ceiling frescoes are illuminated by two bronze chandeliers.
 Take a glimpse into Gustave Eiffel’s study along the way.
 The guide will show you Sala do Tribunal, with its ornate wooden look, where the port is still declared ‘vintage’.
 But by far the most decoratively impressive room is Salao Arabe (the Arabian Hall).
 This was inspired by the Alhambra, in Granada, Spain, and every surface is covered with Moorish designs gilded with gold.